 The Indonesian Heritage Society organizes a series of evening lectures twice a year as well as study groups and explorer groups.
 Members are able to access the extensive collection of books in the IHS Library.
 The Indonesian Heritage Society has also published an authoritative guide to Jakarta’s historical sites and museums, The Jakarta Explorer, which is an excellent reference book for learning more about the city and its museums.
-Further information on the Indonesian Heritage Society is available on the website www.heritagejkt.org.
+Further information on the Indonesian Heritage Society is available on its website.

-8:00-16:00 Tue – Fri
+8.00-16.00 Tue – Fri

-8:00-17:00 Sat & Sun
+8.00-17.00 Sat & Sun

 Jl.
 Medan Merdeka Barat No. 12

-Phone: 386 8172
+Phone: 021 386 8172

-Hours: 9:00-15:00 Tue – Sun
+Hours: 8.00-17.00 Tue – Sun

 Jl.
 Taman Fatahillah No. 1

-Phone: 692 9101, 690 1483
+Phone: 021 692 9101, 021 690 1483

 On the east side of Taman Fatahillah square is the Balai Seni Rupa dan Keramik (Fine Arts and Ceramics Museum) where a permanent exhibition of Indonesian paintings, sculptures and ceramics is housed in a Greek classical style building which formerly served as the Council of Justice in Dutch colonial times.